 - Doesn't connect to budgeting apps: If you use a third-party app to keep track of your expenses, it won't be able to ingest your Apple Card spending.

 The Apple Card offers what it calls Daily Cash, its own version of cash-back rewards.
 Cardholders earn 3% Daily Cash on Apple purchases, 2% on purchases made with Apple Pay, and 1% on purchases made at merchants that don’t accept Apple Pay.
 (The physical card, like many cards going for a high-end look, is made of metal—in this case, titanium.)

-Daily Cash accrues on your Apple Cash card, which you can then use on anything that accepts Apple Pay.
-Users without an Apple Cash account can opt to have Daily Cash applied as a statement credit.
+Daily Cash automatically accrues on your Apple Cash card, which you can then use on anything that you pay for with Apple Pay.
+Users without an Apple Cash account can redeem Daily Cash as a statement credit.

 Maximize rewards by redeeming Daily Cash as a statement credit.
 Using Daily Cash via Apple Cash means you’re not earning rewards on those purchases, when you could get 2% back using Apple Card with Apple Pay.